A new method for identifying what Cupid's invisible hand is doing. Is it spreading color blindness while turning us more "picky'' about spousal education?: IDENTIFYING AGGREGATE MARITAL PREFERENCES

-Identifying changes in ``preference for educational homogamy'' and ``preference for racial homogamy'' is a challenging task.
-The challenge stems from the fact that preferences are not directly observable.
-Therefore, we need to identify them trough their effects on observable variables, such as $\text{SEHC}{(K)}$ and $\text{SIRM}{(K)}$.\footnote{This approach is commonly applied to identify another directly unobservable phenomenon, discrimination (see \citealp{Oaxaca1973} and \citealp{Blinder1973}).}
+Identifying changes in ``preference for educational homogamy'' and ``preference for racial exogamy'' is a challenging task.
+The challenge stems mainly from the fact that preferences are not directly observable.
+Therefore, we need to identify them through their effects on observed variables, such as $\text{SEHC}{(K)}$ and $\text{SIRC}{(K)}$.\footnote{This approach is commonly applied to identify another directly unobservable phenomenon, discrimination (see \citealp{Oaxaca1973} and \citealp{Blinder1973}).}

-Both $\text{SEHC}{(K)}$ and $\text{SIRM}{(K)}$ are driven by multiple factors.
-In this paper, I control for the effects of some factors, other than preferences, with a decomposition.
-For the decomposition, we have to construct counterfactuals and apply a decomposition scheme.
+Both $\text{SEHC}{(K)}$ and $\text{SIRC}{(K)}$ are driven by multiple factors.
+In this paper, we control for the effects of the factors, other than preferences, with a \textit{decomposition}.
+For the decomposition, we have to apply a {decomposition scheme} and construct {counterfactuals}.

 As to the \textit{decomposition scheme}, we follow \cite{Biewen2014} and apply his additive decomposition formula with interaction effects.
 As to the \textit{counterfactual construction}, we follow \cite{NaszodiMendonca2020}.
-They propose a method for constructing counterfactuals in a simple set up.
-Their method, the NM method, is suitable for studying sorting when the assorted trait is a one-dimensional categorical trait}.
-Another precondition of the applicability of the NM-method is that the categorical assorted trait variable has to be either dichotomous (e.g. Black/White, or Black/Not-Black, or White/Not-White), or, if it can take more than two possible values, it has to be ordered (e.g. the level of educational attainment, or income quantile, or skier ability level, etc.).
+They propose a method in a simple set up.
+Their method, the NM-method, is suitable for studying sorting along a \textit{one-dimensional categorical trait}.
+Another precondition of the applicability of the NM-method is that the categorical assorted trait variable has to be either \textit{dichotomous} (e.g. Black/White, or Black/non-Black, or White/non-White), or, if it can take more than two possible values, the trait has to be \textit{ordered} (such as the level of educational attainment, or income quantile, or skier ability level).